will-codes-things/will-codes-things/README.md

 - 📫 How to reach me: **w2gillette@gmail.com**

-- ⚡ Fun fact: **I have 2 World Championships and a North American championship!**
+- ⚡ Fun fact: **I have 2 World Championships and a North American Championship!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">